jgwill/nad.previz.blog/_posts/2019-10-07-timeline-journal.md

 ---
 <!-- wp:paragraph -->

-A front end a platform for creating
+A front end a platform for creating - A journal is a methodology for research (7ART800)

 <!-- /wp:paragraph -->